robertseaton/robertseaton.github.com/_posts/2013-05-27-what-makes-a-problem-important-2.markdown

 lives than it is to work on something where you have a 5% chance of saving a million lives.

-It is not good to work on something hard just because it is hard.
 Working on something hard is not in and of itself virtuous.
 Most of the people working on research in pure mathematics are working on hard problems.
 Given how disconnected pure mathematics is from reality, just donating some spare money to a charity is probably more important than working on the millenium problems.